ConnorSweeneyDev/.config/readme.md

 - bat &rightarrow; Run `winget install sharkdp.bat`.

 ### Setup
+- Install a NerdFont by going [here](https://www.nerdfonts.com/font-downloads) and put the contents in `C:\Fonts`, select all and right click then select "Install".
+You can delete the .ttf files from the folder after you've installed them.
+- Paste the `$Env:USERPROFILE\.config\wezterm` folder to that location and change the font face to whatever NerdFont you installed.
 - Paste the `$Env:USERPROFILE\.config\pwsh` folder to that location, then run `notepad $PROFILE` and paste this line into the file that is opened: `. $Env:USERPROFILE"\.config\pwsh\profile.ps1"`.
   (You may have to create the file first if it doesn't exist).